 It may be unpleasant, but it’s not the end of the world.
 There are ways to stop foreclosure auctions in Utah.
-And if you cant stop your foreclosure, it may take time, but credit scores can be rebuilt.
+And if you can’t stop your foreclosure, it may take time, but credit scores can be rebuilt.
 And there’s certainly no shame in having to rent for a few years while you get a fresh start.
+Getting your house sold before the auction should be your primary goal if you can’t keep the house.

 But for now, you need to focus on the immediate.
 Your home has already gone through pre-foreclosure.
 Now your bank has placed it up for public auction.
 Here’s what you can reasonably expect to see happen with your Utah home in foreclosure: